Mesh Augmentation of LoRaWAN-based IoT Networks: LIMA Evaluation

 We conducted outdoor testing in downtown Brooklyn, New York.
 We conducted tests for both LoRaWAN and LIMA using the prototypes described in section \ref{sec:prototype-components}.
 We note that the ED and TTN server had no modifications whatsoever.

 We performed two tests, a range test and an energy test.
-The goal of these tests was to demonstrate that the use of LIMA (specifically the LR and LG) enables an ED to communicate from a longer distance and with lower energy (power and spreading factor), without any changes to the ED or the TTN server, and in a LoRa-rich interference environment.
+The goal of these tests was to demonstrate that the use of LIMA enables an ED to communicate from a longer distance and with lower energy (power and spreading factor), without any changes to the ED or the TTN server, and in a LoRa-rich interference environment.

 \paragraph{Range Test.}